-Why Is It Great to Start Cooking Class for Seniors
+Why Start a Cooking Class for Seniors?

 Cooking classes aren’t just about food.
 They’re about fun, learning, connection, and growth.
 When retirement gives you more free time, cooking classes can be a delightful way to use it wisely.
 Below are five in-depth reasons why they’re such a fantastic choice for seniors.